 - A fixed term lease is a lease that contains a beginning date and an end date.
-Under Arizona statute, a fixed term lease simply ends on the date specified in the lease unless otherwise stated.
+Under Arizona Landlord Tenant Law, a fixed term lease simply ends on the date specified in the lease unless otherwise stated.

 - A periodic lease is a lease that continues from period to period (i.e. month to month).
 In Arizona, a periodic lease will usually continue until either a landlord or tenant gives the other notice of at least 30 days.

 Can a landlord evict a tenant for not wanting to renew their lease?

 Renters in Arizona may find themselves in a difficult situation if their landlords decide to not renew their lease.
 According to Arizona Landlord Tenant Law, tenants have a right to possession of their property until the expiration of the lease.
 Unfortunately, landlords can sometimes demand that tenants leave during the middle of their lease and it’s within their legal rights to do so as long as they provide proper notice upfront.
 Ultimately, tenants must abide by the terms of the lease or risk eviction for not wanting to renew it.
 To make sure all parties involved are protected, everyone is best off working together toward an amicable agreement before the negotiation is necessary.

 Can a landlord raise the rent on a tenant who has already signed a lease?